ilanschnell/bitarray/README.rst

 * Sequential search
 * Packing and unpacking to other binary data formats, e.g. ``numpy.ndarray``.
 * Pickling and unpickling of bitarray objects.
-* Bitarray objects support the buffer protocol
+* Bitarray objects support the buffer protocol (both importing and exporting buffers)
 * ``frozenbitarray`` objects which are hashable
 * Extensive test suite with over 350 unittests
 * Utility module ``bitarray.util``: